pursuit-curriculum/unit-dsa/sorting-algorithms-merge/lesson-notes/README.md

 };
 ```

-The sort is comparing the first letters. `a` is 'the left' item in the array `b` is 'the
+The sort compares the first letters. `a` is 'the left' item in the array `b` is 'the
 right' item next to it.
-If a is less than b, swap the order. if a is greater than b, sort a before b. if a is equal to b - keep the order.
+If a is less than b, swap the order.
+If a is greater than b, sort a before b. if a is equal to b - keep the order.

-Sort again, now we want to expand what happens when the suits match
+Sort again.
+Now we want to expand on what happens when the suits match.

 ```js
 const cardSort = (arr) => {